 2. Use YouTube to Showcase Your Amazing Plays

-With over 2 billion users each month, there is no doubt that the popularity of Youtube has enabled the prosperity of thousands of popular streamers that pushed their name towards the heights of Twitch.
+With over 2 billion users each month, there is no doubt that the popularity of Youtube has enabled the prosperity of thousands of popular streamers that pushed their names towards the heights of Twitch.

-The flair that is often attributed to YouTube lies in its ease of use that works similarly to an internet browser.
+The flair that is often attributed to YouTube lies in its ease of use which works similarly to an internet browser.
 Fitting your content with adequate keywords will allow people to find you by merely looking up their favorite games and/or specific types of content about it.

 Make sure that you turn on your creativity-avoid copying already present video titles but don’t shy away from putting in the much-needed keywords so that finding your channel and your content is effortless even to the less tech or gaming savvy audience.

 3. Create a Private Discord Server and Engage in Related Forums

 When you pick out a specific game to stream, it is a bright idea to position yourself as a knowledgeable streamer on the lore/gameplay/technicalities of the game (perhaps even an authority on specific topics regarding the object of streaming) on relevant forums.

 When you get viewers on Twitch that are indeed veteran gamers or are simply dedicated to mastering a specific aspect of the game, you will have a consistent and usually more active audience that can set the channel’s chat into overdrive, asking questions and providing constructive comments that will drive the other’s forward.

 Discord is also a fantastic place that you can use to host specific events, forums where you ask your viewers what they would like to see or change about your channel, and much more.
 It is also great for networking and promoting your channel, representing a brilliant option for both purposes.